LivePersonInc/developer-center/pages/Documents/Solutions/SMSwithConversationalCloud/clickable-mobile-content-to-sms.md

   </tr>
   <tr>
     <td>TEXT_MESSAGE_URI_ENCODED</td>
     <td>The message inserted into the body of the text message.
 It needs to be URI encoded.
-Use this site http://meyerweb.com/eric/tools/dencoder/<br>
+Use https://meyerweb.com/eric/tools/dencoder/<br>
     Note: separate the number and text with: ;?&</td>

   </tr>